 Two blocks east of the ocean, stretch your legs at Santa Monica Place and the adjacent Third Street Promenade, an indoor-outdoor shopping area and icon of contemporary Southern California (sub)urban culture.
 The surrounding streets are among the liveliest in Southern California; people actually walk, enjoying street performers, trendy cafés, bookshops, and movie theaters.

 Enjoyable in its own right, Santa Monica also makes a good base for seeing the rest of the LA area.
 For the full retro-luxury experience, check in to the art deco Georgian Hotel (1415 Ocean Ave., 800/538-8147, $300 and up).
-Or you can save your money for food and fun by staying at the popular HI-Santa Monica Hostel (1436 2nd St., 310/393-9913, around $45).
+Or you can save your money for food and fun by staying at the popular HI-Santa Monica Hostel (1436 2nd St., 310/393-9913, $42 and up).